rsteca/sklearn-deap/README.md

 # sklearn-deap
 Use evolutionary algorithms instead of gridsearch in scikit-learn.
+This allows you to exponentially reduce the time required to find the best parameters for your estimator.
+Instead of trying out every possible combination of parameters, evolve only the combinations that give the best results.

 It's implemented using deap library: https://github.com/deap/deap